aakashdinkarh/aakashdinkarh/README.md

 - 🌱 Other skill - Typing Speed upto 50 wpm
 - 📫 I've done an internship as a Web-Developer(Frontend role) at Web-Student for 3 months(June'21 - Aug'21), lead a team of 5 members.
 - 📫 Develop responsive web desgins, write resuable codes for future use, include different types of functionality in site to make the site more functional, interactive and enhance user experience.
+- 📫 Currently, I'm employed full time at Cogoport, as an Assoiate Software Engineer.